iansltx/spidertracks-php/README.md

 ------------

 Currently there is no special handling for record counts at or above 1000 (the API will only show 999 positions at a time).
 The easiest workaround is to, for instances where the response array is that length, take the date field from the last entry and use it as the parameter for another call (or many) to getSince().

-Also, in testing I'm getting what appears to be heartbeat/sample data back from the API.
-This may be an account setup issue rather than a client issue.

 Other Notes
 -----------